gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

     always3 146470
 ```

-The equivalent of the expression in `always3` using brackets requires us to nest brackets to control the order of evaluation, appearing in the 'wrong' order when read left to right, and is therefore more difficult to read:
+The equivalent of the expression in `always3` using brackets requires us to nest brackets to control the order of evaluation, appearing in the 'wrong' order when read left to right, making it more difficult to read:

 ```elm {l siding}
 always3Backwards : Int -> Int